Hits Radio

-Hits Radio is a network of 25 contemporary hit radio stations in the United Kingdom, owned and operated by Bauer Media Audio UK.
+Hits Radio is a network of 26 contemporary hit radio stations in the United Kingdom, owned and operated by Bauer Media Audio UK.
+The network launched in 2018 with the rebranding of Bauer's Manchester station Key 103 and its merger with The Hits, and since then various other local stations have been rebranded under the Hits Radio banner.

-As of December 2022, the network has a combined reach of 6.6 million weekly listeners according to RAJAR.
+As of December 2024, the network has a combined reach of 7.1 million weekly listeners according to RAJAR.

 Overview

-Hits Radio UK broadcasts on DAB in many parts of the UK, nationally on Freeview and Sky TV platforms and online.
-A localized version of the station airs on FM and DAB in Greater Manchester, and a second localized version airs on DAB in London.
+Hits Radio UK broadcasts on DAB in many parts of the UK and online.
+25 localised variants air on FM and DAB across England and Wales.

-As of 15 June 2020, there are a total of 25 local radio stations in the network, providing local programming, news, traffic and sport, along with networked output from Hits Radio.
+As of May 2024, there are a total of 25 local radio stations in the network providing local programming, news, traffic and sport, along with networked output from Hits Radio UK.

-The FM network of stations was formerly known as the Big City Network, Bauer Place, Bauer City and Bauer City 1.
+The FM network of stations was formerly known as the Big City Network, Bauer Place and Bauer City 1.
 The national DAB station was formerly known as The Hits.

-Most of the stations broadcast under their local identities, such as Clyde 1 in Glasgow and Radio City in Liverpool.
+Until 17 April 2024, most of the stations broadcast under their local identities, such as Clyde 1 in Glasgow and Radio City in Liverpool.
+After this date, only the Scottish stations retained their heritage branding, with English and Welsh stations becoming localised outputs of Hits Radio.

 History

-The Hits

-On 19 January 2015, The Hits formed the backbone of a new locally branded Bauer City 3 network of radio stations in Northern England and Scotland.
-The local City 3 branding was dropped on 31 August 2017, in favour of adding The Hits to all local DAB Multiplexes.

-FM stations networking
+Before the network

 Initially known as the Big City Network, and latterly Bauer Place and Bauer City 1, networked programming on Bauer's local FM stations in Northern England and Scotland was initially confined to off-peak night time and weekend timeslots.